CameronCod/Business_Analysis/README.md

 -Sentiment Analysis Tools : Monitors Online reviews and guest feedback to detect service issues

 Intergration Tools:
--Cloud Platforms(e.g Azure) : Used to host the AI application and ensuring that the system runs 24/7
+-Cloud Platforms(e.g Azure) : Used to host the AI application and ensuring that the system runs 24/7 in comfort of your own space or client's.

 Data Management Tools:
--Database Management Systems(e.g.MySQL) : Can be used to store guest profiles and reservations
+-Database Management Systems(e.g.MySQL) : Can be used to store guest profiles and reservations. keep records and make suggestions best for the client's needs or want.

 # Problem definition
 What is the problem?: